prateeek28/Flappy-Bird/README.md

 /**
  * @file README.md
  * @brief Flappy Bird Clone using Qt (C++)
- *
+ * @author Prateek Narkhede

- * @section description Description
+ * @section  Description
  *
- * This project is a simple Flappy Bird style 2D game developed using Qt and C++.
+ * This project is a simple Flappy Bird-style 2D game developed using Qt and C++.
  * It demonstrates core Qt concepts such as:
  * - QWidget custom rendering
  * - QPainter for graphics drawing